 WordPress Core is compatible with PHP 8 since its 5.6 release.
 But should I upgrade right away?

 Let’s analyze the main changes and how to get the best PHP 8.2 WordPress compatibility checker.

 Table of Contents

-The most exciting performance feature coming to PHP 8 is JIT, “Just In Time” compilation.
-PHP is an interpreted language, meaning that it is translated into machine code as it runs.
-JIT keeps track of code that’s frequently used and attempts to optimize the machine code translation so that it can be reused.
-This can result in a massive performance improvement for specific functionality.
+The most exciting performance feature coming to PHP 8 is JIT, short for “Just In Time” compilation.
+PHP is an interpreted language, which means it gets translated into machine code as it runs.
+JIT keeps track of frequently used code and attempts to optimize the machine code translation to reuse it.
+As a result, it can improve the performance of specific functionalities.

 The RFC proposal describes JIT as follows:

 “PHP JIT is implemented as an almost independent part of OPcache.
 It may be enabled/disabled at PHP compile-time and run-time.
 When enabled, the native code of PHP files is stored in an additional region of the OPcache shared memory, and op_array→opcodes.handler(s) keep pointers to the entry points of JIT-ed code.”https://wiki.php.net/rfc/jit

 The PHP8 compilation tests show that JIT would make CPU-intensive workloads run significantly faster.